Are you owed a significant sum of child support?

 Once the Judgment is recorded, it becomes a statewide lien.
 This means that the Executor or Administrator of the Estate cannot distribute any money to the owing parent until the Judgment is paid off (or “satisfied”).

 Family Law and Estate Attorneys at Goldstein Law Group can assist you in obtaining a Judgment for overdue child support, creating a statewide lien, and collecting from the other parent’s inheritance.

 How do I hire an attorney to help me collect child support owed to me?

 The attorneys at Goldstein Law Group have decades of combined experience assisting New Jersey residents with a myriad of family law and estate administration issues, including collecting overdue child support payments, and we are here to help you.
-To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free phone or video consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey estate attorneys, call us at 732-967-6777 and ask for a free 10 Minute Case Evaluation*.
 We have two offices conveniently located in Old Bridge, New Jersey and Brielle, New Jersey.
 However, we represent clients throughout the entire state of New Jersey, including Middlesex County, Monmouth County, Ocean County, Bergen County, Hudson County, Essex County, Somerset County.